 Growth always involves risk, and risk always involves fear.
 Unfortunately, some people wait for an ironclad guarantee that everything will work out exactly right, until all risk is removed.
 When this happens, they usually stagnate where they are.
 Don’t wait on the sidelines while the world passes you by.

 Many busy people spend all their time, effort and energy meeting the needs of others.
 Remember to place value on your own needs, too.
 Without a focused priority, you may become molded by your environment.

 Do not play the “when-then” game.
 Don’t tell yourself, “When the children are grown, then I’ll take some time for myself.”
 Or, “When I feel like I can make a difference, then I will look for a new job.”
 Sometimes we wait our whole lives for a “when” that never comes.
 Value your time now and do not assume you have time to take a risk and make a change that can propel your life in new directions.

 - Evolve rather than age

 Worrying about growing older is a waste of time.
-Celebrate the knowledge that aging brings an insight and personal growth that is only intensified through life experience.
+Celebrate the knowledge that aging brings an insight and personal growth that is intensified through life experience.
 Instead of aging, evolve.
-Evolving changes your focus from fearing loss to celebrating accomplishment.
+This changes your focus from fearing loss to celebrating accomplishment.
 What you have learned throughout your life can enlighten current and future generations.
 Having an “evolving” attitude inspires authority to renew yourself and make whatever changes will lead you to that renewal.

 - Connect rather than wait